-Next door, you can use your NAI ticket to visit Sonneveld House, a "hypermodern house" from the 1930s with many innovations (such as hidden hi-fi speakers) that were considered state-of-the-art at the time.
+Allow time to visit Het Nieuwe Institut at Museumpark 25.
+The architectural institute has been developing a new Museum for Architecture, Design and Digital Culture.
+It also operates Sonneveld House, a "hypermodern house" from the 1930s with many innovations (such as hidden hi-fi speakers) that were considered state-of-the-art at the time.
 (Borrow an English-language audioguide at the Sonneveld House's ticket desk.)

 The City of Rotterdam's, or Information Center, has many photos, models, and exhibits about Rotterdam architecture and urban-development projects.
-Admission is free, and the building is easy to find: It's in the shopping district at Coolsingel 197, near the C&A department store.
+Admission is free, and the building is easy to find: It's in the Coolsingel shopping district.

-Finally, if you'd like a tour of Rotterdam's architectural points of interest on foot, by bike, or in a bus, contact Rotterdam ArchiGuides to see what individual and group programs are available at the time of your visit.
+Finally, if you'd like a tour of Rotterdam's architectural points of interest on foot, by bike, or in a bus, check UrbanGuides to see what programs are available at the time of your visit.